Help close the Gender Wage Gap today

 - Provide affordable, high-quality, universal child care

 - End violence and harassment of women

 - Table Pay Transparency legislation

 Together, we can urge provincial governments to make equal pay for equal work a reality for all working women in Canada.
-Send a message to your provincial government leaders today to put an end to the gender wage gap.
+Send a message to provincial government leaders today to put an end to the gender wage gap.